-#IMWAYR: Picture Book Pandemonium, Part 18—#MGReadathon Edition (again!), plus a review of Cat's Café by Matt Tarpley
+#IMWAYR: Picture Book Pandemonium, Part 18—#MGReadathon Edition (again!), plus a review of Cat's Café by Gwen Tarpley

 Hi everyone!
 Wow, do I have a lot of reviews for you today.
 First off, I have my second batch of reviews from participating in #MGReadathon—I reviewed 7 picture books last week, and I'm reviewing 7 more picture books this week (and leaving another 15 unreviewed, just because it was a lot of books to read at once!).
 Interestingly, quite a few of today's books (the first, third, fourth, and sixth) are nonfiction!